nikhilkalhan92/bbc-/airquality/README.md

 # Instructions

-You have been given some data by the editorial department in the `data` directory.
+You have been given some data by the editorial department in the `./src/data` directory.

 They need you to build an interactive project where users will select an Indian city and have their local air quality displayed in cigarettes and particulate matter.